koskimas/simple-cv/README.md

 # simple-cv

-Node.js bindings for OpenCV with a simple promise based async API, good documentation and excellent tests.
+Asynchronous [Node.js](https://nodejs.org/en/) bindings for [OpenCV](http://opencv.org/) with a simple promise based API and excellent documentation.

-`simple-cv` replicates the good parts of the OpenCV API, but replaces the really crappy ones with something better.
+`simple-cv` replicates the good parts of the OpenCV API but replaces the really crappy ones with something better.
 For example instead of a `flip` method that takes a number literal -1, 0 or 1 to indicate flip direction `simple-cv` has `flipLeftRight` and `flipUpDown` methods.